The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Modeling Gravitational Wave bias parameter from BBHs based on observed galaxies

 where $\mathcal{P}_\mathcal{R}(k)$ is the dimensionless power spectrum of the primordial curvature perturbation, and $\Delta_\ell(k)$ is the line-of-sight projection of the matter density, weighted by the galaxy redshift distribution $dN/dz$:

 where $\chi$ is the comoving distance, $T_\delta(k,z)$ is the matter overdensity transfer function (which relates the linear matter power spectrum and the primordial curvature power spectrum $P_{\mathrm{mm}}(k) = (T_\delta(k,z))^2 \mathcal{P}_\mathcal{R}(k)$) and $j_\ell$ is a spherical Bessel function of degree $\ell$.
-We use the post-Limber calculation in the \verb|CAMBSOURCES| module \cite{Lewis:1999bs,2011PhRvD..84d3516C,Howlett:2012mh} to compute $C_\ell^{\textrm{the}}$, which neglects contributions from the unequal-time nonlinear power spectrum and rescales the linear transfer function to match the \verb|HALOFIT| nonlinear matter power spectrum \cite{Challinor05}, while still performing the 1D redshift integrals over the spherical Bessels rather than replacing them with the Limber approximation.
+We use the post-Limber calculation in the \verb|CAMBSOURCES| module \cite{Lewis:1999bs,2011PhRvD..84d3516C,Howlett:2012mh} to compute $C_\ell^{\textrm{Mod}}$, which neglects contributions from the unequal-time nonlinear power spectrum and rescales the linear transfer function to match the \verb|HALOFIT| nonlinear matter power spectrum \cite{Challinor05}, while still performing the 1D redshift integrals over the spherical Bessels rather than replacing them with the Limber approximation.

-Injecting $dN/dz$ from the siren catalog and substituting the dark-matter power spectrum, the expected theoretical angular power spectrum, $C_\ell^\mathrm{the}$, encodes the autocorrelation for a sample of the same number of sources if they were unbiased tracers of the dark matter distribution.
+Injecting $dN/dz$ from the siren catalog and substituting the dark-matter power spectrum, the expected model angular power spectrum, $C_\ell^\mathrm{Mod}$, encodes the autocorrelation for a sample of the same number of sources if they were unbiased tracers of the dark matter distribution.
+We call this the ``model angular power spectrum'' as it is the projection of the theoretical 3D power spectrum onto the sky, using the observed redshift distribution.
 In this work, we are interested in inferring the GW bias at fixed cosmology, and so we do not vary the cosmological parameters.
 We use the most recent values of the cosmological parameters from the Planck Collaboration result \cite{Planck:2018vyg} for the Flat $\Lambda$CDM (Lambda Cold Dark Matter) cosmological model, i.e. with $\Omega_{c}h^2 = 0.122$, $\Omega_{b}h^2 = 0.022$, $H_0 = 67.5$ km s$^{-1}$ Mpc$^{-1}$, $n_s = 0.965$, $A_s=2\times 10^{-9}$ calculating the power spectrum with \verb|CAMB| \cite{Lewis:1999bs,2011PhRvD..84d3516C}.

 We then proceed by fitting a constant $b_{GW}$ within each redshift bin within a specified range of scales, chosen to ensure that we are within the range where linear bias is valid.
 We therefore fit the following model, $\hat{C}_\ell^{GWGW}$, to the observed power spectrum $C_\ell^{GWGW}$: